rochiecuevas/shared_accommodations/README.md

 ![alt text](https://github.com/rochiecuevas/shared_accommodations/blob/master/Images/hotel_timeseries01.svg?sanitize=True)
 *Fig 7.
 Monthly Hotel Rates from 2005 to 2017*

 The slowing growth trend for both hotel and long-term rental rates *might* be an effect of the entry of peer-to-peer short-term rental options.
 The short-term rental rates (Fig 8) appeared to by highest in Presidio and Presidio Heights, mimicking patterns of long-term rental rates.
+The rates were lowest in Crocker Amazon in 2015 and 2016; but by 2017, the rates there have overtaken those of Excelsior, Treasure Island/Yerba Buena Island, and Visitacion Valley.
+[Crocker Amazon](https://en.wikipedia.org/wiki/Crocker-Amazon,_San_Francisco) and [Excelsior](https://en.wikipedia.org/wiki/Excelsior_District,_San_Francisco) are described as ethnically diverse residential areas, with single-family homes.
+[Treasure Island/Yerba Buena Island](https://sftreasureisland.org/living-treasure-island), on the other hand, feature only rental housing.
+In 2018, all short-term rental listings for Treasure Island have been [wiped out](https://www.sfchronicle.com/business/article/SF-short-term-rentals-transformed-as-Airbnb-12617798.php) out because the agency handling rentals does not allow vacation rentals.

-However, it is premature to conduct direct comparisons across years between short-term rental rates and long-term rents or home prices this point (i.e., there are only three data points for short-term rental).
+At this point, it is premature to conduct direct comparisons across years between short-term rental rates and long-term rents or home prices (i.e., there are only three data points for short-term rental).

 ![alt text](https://github.com/rochiecuevas/shared_accommodations/blob/master/Images/Airbnb_annual_avg.svg?sanitize=True)
 *Fig 8.
 Peer-to-Peer Short-Term Rental Rates (USD) in San Francisco Neighbourhoods*